CrateTools/Crate/README.md

    F3D WebViewer - Online splat viewer server using local gpu
     https://f3d.app/viewer/

-Read "RECOMMENDED PLUGINS TOOLS & LICENSE NOTICE.txt"
+Read "RECOMMENDED PLUGINS TOOLS & LICENSE NOTICE.txt", Using these extensions for commercial and personal projects is the sole responsibility of the user.

 # Lens explore link thanks to